 Starting an LLC in Rhode Island is Easy

-To start a Limited Liability Company in Rhode Island you will need to file the Articles of Organization with the Rhode Island Secretary of State, with a starting fee of $150 to file.
+To start a Rhode Island LLC, you'll need to file the Articles of Organization with the Rhode Island Secretary of State, with a starting fee of $150 to file.
 You can apply online, in-person, or by mail.
-The Articles of Organization is the legal document that officially creates your Rhode Island LLC.
+The Articles of Organization is the legal document that officially creates your Rhode Island limited liability company.

-Follow the step-by-step guide below to form a Rhode Island LLC today and get your business up and running.
-To learn more about LLCs and their benefits, please read our What is an LLC guide.
+Follow our step-by-step How to Start an LLC in Rhode Island guide to get started today.
+You can learn more about LLCs and their benefits in our What is an LLC guide.

 STEP 1: Name Your Rhode Island LLC